Frequently Asked Questions

 Compassion 4 Paws serves Seattle, WA and the surrounding areas.
 Our service area extends North to some parts of Marysville and South to Tukwila.
 We also service the Eastside including Redmond, Woodinville, and Bellevue.
-Unfortunately, we are not traveling to West Seattle at this time.

 If you are unsure that you reside within our service area, please give us a call.
 Additional travel fees may apply.